 - Oat flour– Either store bought or you can make your own.
 Be sure to use certified gluten-free oats if you’d like these blondies to be gluten free.

 - Baking powder and baking soda– A combination of the two gives the blondies some stability and rise.

 - Salt– You can omit this if your chickpeas have a little salt added to them.

-Now, transfer the batter into a lined 8 x 8-inch pan.
-Bake the blondies for 25-30 minutes, or until a skewer comes out mostly clean.
+Step 2 – Bake.
+Now, transfer the chickpea cookie dough into a lined 8 x 8-inch pan.
+Bake the blondies for 25-30 minutes, or until a skewer or toothpick comes out mostly clean.
 Let the blondies cool in the pan completely, before slicing into bars.

 Tips to make the best vegan chickpea blondies